simonvanvliet/cdg_dynamics_caulobacter/ReadMe.md

 - `delta_postprocess.py`: helper functions to convert Delta lineage object into Panda date frame with lineages separated into separate tracks
 - `plot_lineage_tree.py`: class definition of function used to plot lineage trees

+### Data Files

+The data_files folder contains data frames of the filtered cell lineages.